Page last updated: 21 February 2022

 This reported 0 accessibility errors, 0 contrast ratio errors and reported positive use of Features, Structural Elements and ARIA (alternative texts, semantic html elements, clean structural coding, appropriate use of headings and labels).

-We will conduct an independent audit early in 2022 to further ensure the accessibility of the site.
+We will conduct an independent audit in 2022 to further ensure the accessibility of the site.

 Note: While the website design and structure is fully compliant, where content has been added, or will be added in the future, it's possible that some exceptions may occur - such as video content embedded from YouTube which may not have captions, or PDF downloads.
 Where possible, we will try to always ensure compliance with the WCAG 2.1 guidelines.

-We commit to regularly reviewing the accessibility of the this website, and update as necessary.
+We commit to regularly reviewing the accessibility of this website, and update as necessary.

 If you have any thoughts, concerns, or requests regarding the accessibility of this site, please don’t hesitate to contact us on email@example.com